Baagsma/PBQA/examples/README.md

 Components in a pattern file can have the following metadata:

 - `external`: Specifies whether the component requires external data.
-If `true`, the component will be passed as an argument to the `llm.ask()` method.
+If `true`, the data for the component must be provided in the `external` dictionary when querying the LLM.
 - `grammar`: A [grammar](#grammar) that defines the structure of the component.

 Besides components, a pattern file may also contain a system prompt.
 The system prompt is an optional instruction given to the LLM to guide its response.
-It may alternatively be passed as an argument to the `llm.ask()` method, or left out entirely.
+It may alternatively be passed as an argument to the `llm.ask()` method or left out entirely.

 Lastly, examples may be provided in the pattern file for [multi-shot prompting](https://arxiv.org/abs/2005.14165) to improve the quality of the LLM's responses.